SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 }
 ```

 Any access to a key in an LFU-based caching solution should increment the frequency of the accessed key.
-Instead of implementing the accurate access count for a key, Ristretto decided on using an estimated access count.
+Instead of implementing the accurate key access count, Ristretto decided to use an estimated access count.

 To increase the access count of a key, Ristretto batches the `gets` in a buffer.
-As soon as the buffer is full, the buffered keys are handed off to a goroutine for incrementing their frequencies.
+When the buffer is full, the buffered keys are handed off to a goroutine for incrementing their frequencies.
 This is why the `Push` method of `tinyLFU` receives a slice of keys of type `uint64` (*hash of the incoming keys*).

 The `Push` method results in incrementing the access frequency of the keys by invoking the `Increment` method on the `cmSketch` object. `cmSketch` (`sketch.go`) is an implementation of the count-min sketch.

->With Ristretto, keys are already hashed so the type of the parameter for the key in all these methods is `uint64`.
+>With Ristretto, keys are already hashed, so the type of the parameter for the key in all these methods is `uint64`.

-`tinyLFU` also provides a method called `Estimate` that is responsible for estimating the frequency of a given key.
+`tinyLFU` also provides a method called `Estimate` responsible for estimating a given key's frequency.
 To get the estimate, `tinyLFU` invokes the `Estimate` method on the `cmSketch` object and returns the estimated frequency of the key.

 ### Code